Key Takeaways

 Step 3: Post a Clear Trade Offer

 When posting in a group or on Reddit, be specific.
-‘ISO [Card X] – HAVE [Card Y] and [Card Z] as dupes’ is the standard format.
-ISO means ‘In Search Of’.
+Use the standard trading format the community recognises: ‘ISO [Card X] — H [Card Y] and [Card Z] as dupes’.
+ISO means In Search Of.
+H means Have.
 Being clear makes it easy for potential partners to see if you can help each other.
 Vague posts get ignored.

 Step 4: Verify Your Trading Partner